Cosmetic wear and tear is common.

 Every once in a while, I will receive emails from concerned readers who had just damaged their diamond ring by accident.
 I often get asked what they should do next and what type of damage could be rectified via repolishing and recutting.

 Technically speaking, if the stone is large enough such that the affected area can be removed completely, the damage can be repaired.
 However, when it comes to whether the decision makes economic sense, it becomes a different matter altogether.

-Now, it is a common routine for diamonds to be sent to cutters for repolishing.
+It is a common routine for diamonds to be sent to cutters for repolishing.
 Usually, the purpose of a repolishing job is to touch up a second-hand diamond or to repair a chipped diamond.
-The carat weight lost in such repair jobs are typically very small (0.02-0.10 carats) and depends on the nature of the damage.
+The carat weight lost in such repair jobs is typically very small (0.02-0.10 carats) and depends on the nature of the damage.

-I had also came across a couple of cases where someone wanted to have an inclusion close to the surface of the diamond removed.
+I had also come across a couple of cases where someone wanted to have an inclusion close to the surface of the diamond removed.
 Compared to removing surface scratches, the removal of an inclusion might require a total redesign of the stone.
 I generally won’t recommend such major reworks as you can lose a lot of value from the original stone.

-However, if removing the inclusions can elevate the diamond into a better clarity rating and give you a better enjoyment of your jewelry, it might be a plausible solution compared to replacing it with a completely new diamond.
+However, if removing the inclusions can elevate the diamond to a better clarity rating and give you a better enjoyment of your jewelry, it might be a plausible solution compared to replacing it with a completely new diamond.

 * You should always consult a professional cutter for advice before undertaking such a process.
 Not all types of inclusions and diamonds can be suitable candidates for a re-cutting process.
 Also, there is always a risk that the diamond could shatter during a recut.